 Ability To Deal With The Real-World

-Is your head in the clouds because you’ve been only thinking about abstractions your whole entire life?
-Or do you have some real translatable practical skills?
+Is your head in the clouds because you’ve been only thinking about abstractions your entire life?
+Or do you have some fundamental translatable practical skills?
 A few months working at your local supermarket will certainly cure you of living in a dream world!
 We, as radiologists, constantly have to manage real-world situations, not just the anecdotes we read in books!

 Practical Problem Solving

 When you work at the local McDonald’s, you encounter all races, socioeconomic classes, and cultures.
 What do we do as radiologists?
 Well, we also need to take into account these factors for our patients and staff.
-If you never had the experience of working with a diverse population, you will not understand the nuances of daily radiology work!
+If you have never had the experience of working with a diverse population, you will not understand the nuances of daily radiology work!

 Have you only experienced the artificial environment of working with others at school?
 Or, have you needed to work as a team to make those sales at the Gap?
 Working in service jobs is a fantastic way to get this experience!